fbpx

 Prepare for Launch:

-Once you’re satisfied with your theme, it’s time to prepare for launch.
+Once you choose and finalize your theme, prepare to launch.
 Ensure that all your content is in place, and test your site’s performance using tools like Google PageSpeed Insights.
 Finally, make a backup of your site before switching to your new theme.

 Advanced WordPress Theme Design Tips: